MonicaMarcal/MonicaMarcal/README.md

 ## Hello, I'm Mônica Marçal! 👋

-I'm passionate about technology, with a solid background in Analysis and Systems Development, and currently pursuing studies in Information Security.
+I'm passionate about technology and currently pursuing studies in Information Security.

 I have previous experience in customer service, which helped me develop valuable interpersonal skills and taught me the importance of communication and understanding the needs of end-users.